-What is the Medi-Cal Program?
+What is Medi-Cal planning program?

 It’s a program in the state of California that helps pay for long-term care and other medical care needs.
 With Medi-Cal, in Covina and Temple City, you may only qualify for Medi-Cal long-term care benefits if you have limited assets, such as cash.
 For Medi-Cal planning and computation, you may exclude assets like a house, car, personal items like jewelry, and more.
 Medi-Cal benefits are useful if you need help with extra care in the home or in a skilled nursing facility, as Medicare often doesn’t cover the cost of long-term care.